AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/elasticsearch/falling-back-to-elasticsearch7-when-search-engine-set-to-opensearch.md

 Starting in Adobe Commerce version 2.4.6, the application was updated to allow [!DNL OpenSearch] to be selected as the search engine.
 If you go to **[!UICONTROL Stores]** > **[!UICONTROL Configuration]** > **[!UICONTROL Catalog]** > **[!UICONTROL Catalog Search]** in a non-cloud environment, you will be able to change this option as shown in the **Solution** below.
-(Note: in a cloud environment, this field can't be changed because the search engine is locked in the `app/etc/env.php` file.)
+(Note: In a cloud environment, this field can't be changed because the search engine is locked in the `app/etc/env.php` file.)

 ## Solution